 Monty Brannigan, born and raised in Los Angeles, is a 62-year resident of Darwin.
 Monty first arrived in late 1953 via Gabbs, Nevada, where he had been employed at Basic Magnesium, Inc. Brannigan, 88, lives with his wife Nancy in their home attended by two giant golden Buddha statues stationed at the entry that serve as a silent reminder of Darwin’s large, but overlooked Chinese population, which according to the 1880 census made up a quarter of the town’s residents.
-Their house is constructed from a customized manufactured home.
+Their house is a modified manufactured home.
 Nancy proudly showed me an old butcher knife she used to cut the holes in the interior to deconstruct it along with several room additions that house her very extensive collection of eclectic brass knick-knacks and other fascinating objects.

 Also featured are Monty’s celebrity portraits of Western film personalities, American Indian chiefs, Elvis, and various country singer/songwriters.
-Scattered around the room are his strange sculptural figures including a marble egg that he is technically most proud of because it resulted from a dare of sorts.
-Local sculptor Jim Hunolt, who taught Monty stone-sculpting techniques, commented that an oval was the hardest shape to coax out of stone so Monty stood up to the challenge.
+Scattered around the room are his strange sculptural figures including a marble egg that he is most proud of because it resulted from a dare of sorts.
+Local sculptor Jim Hunolt, who taught Monty stone-sculpting techniques, commented that an oval form was the hardest shape to coax out of stone so Monty stood up to the challenge.
 From the looks of it, he seems to have succeeded in doing just that.

 Brannigan began painting in 1957 shortly after his sister passed.
 During my visit he reflected on how she had won several art scholarships and was destined for a successful career in commercial art when she died unexpectedly.
 Heartbroken and unemployed, with too much time on his hands, Monty decided to pick up where she left off.
 He taught himself how to paint using common house paint dulled with flour because he “didn’t know any better and had no money to buy them anyhow.”